hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/example-customizations.html.md

 ### Create Flow

-This example uses the "Provision Resources With Vars" flow, which is one of the example flows with actions included with the integration.
+This example uses the "Provision Resources With Vars" flow, which is an example of flows with actions, included with the integration.

 In the ServiceNow Studio: